-All applications must include the GRE general scores and, for persons whose native language is not English, TOEFL scores (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).
-The GRE subject test is not required for the M.A. program.
+GRE scores are no longer required but may be submitted; for persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).
+The GRE subject test is not required.

-Unlike at some universities, there is no automatic admission into the Ph.D. program for students who complete the terminal M.A. degree; a completely new application is required.
+Unlike at some universities, there is no automatic admission into the Ph.D. program for students who complete the terminal M.A./M.S. degrees; a completely new application is required.

-In deciding the number of applicants to be admitted to the terminal M.A. program, we focus on several important questions:
+In deciding the number of applicants to be admitted to the terminal M.A./M.S. programs, we focus on several important questions:

 - How strong is the applicant pool?